ionic-team/capacitor-site/blog/integrating-capacitorjs-plugins-with-nuxtjs.md

 const { Geolocation } = Plugins;
 ```

 From here, you can make calls to the `Geolocation` plugin within your components.
 This works really well!
 However, in a NuxtJS setting I like to make these plugins globaly avaliable by wrapping them in a NuxtJS plugin.
 Why would you need to do this?
 Doesn't this add more work?
-Besides allowing you to access the plugins globally which cleans up how much you need to import, there's one main reason you'd do this; Server-side Rendering.
+Besides allowing you to access the plugins globally which cleans up how much you need to import, there's one main reason you'd do this: Server-side Rendering.

 Server-side Rendering is extremely important if you using NuxtJS with CapacitorJS for mobile AND web.
 Besides the speed of your application, if you don't server-side render, your app won't be optimized for search engines.
 Since NuxtJS makes the headaches of SSR a thing of the past, let's optimize our app to make use of both SSR and CapcitorJS Plugins.